ergoplatform/ergo-appkit/README.md

 # Appkit: A Library for Polyglot Development of Ergo Applications

 **NOTE: The code in Appkit is experimental.
-All API may be changes or/and removed without notice.**
+All APIs may change and/or be removed without notice.**

 ## Contents
 - [Introduction](#introduction)